Key takeaways

 Idempotency keys: the single biggest win

 The rule.
 Every mutating payment request carries a UUID generated before the first call.
 The server checks its inbox.
-Hit → return cached response.
+Hit → return the cached response.
 Miss → process and store.
-The key lives at minimum 24 hours (best practice 72) to cover retries from timeout, client restarts, and CDN redeliveries.
+The key lives at least 24 hours (72 is better) to cover retries from timeouts, client restarts and CDN redeliveries.

 Generate on the client, not the server.
 If the server generates the key, a network error between client and server produces a retry with a new key and a new charge.
-Client-generated UUID covers the full hop.
+A client-generated UUID covers the full round trip.

 Namespace the key.
-Reusing a key across authorize/capture/refund opens bizarre bugs.
-Prefix with the operation: ${uuid}:authorize, ${uuid}:capture, ${uuid}:refund.
+Reusing one key across authorize, capture and refund opens strange bugs.
+Prefix with the operation: uuid:authorize, uuid:capture, uuid:refund.

-Carry through to the provider.
-Stripe accepts Idempotency-Key on every mutating call and de-dupes for 24 hours.
-Adyen and Braintree do the same.
+Carry it through to the provider.
+Stripe accepts Idempotency-Key on every mutating call and de-dupes for 24 hours (per its API docs); Adyen and Braintree do the same.
 Forward your key, don’t drop it at the adapter boundary.

 Webhook reliability: signatures, replay, dedup